Arcadia Bluffs Golf Club: Better than Whistling Straits?

 Hole 14 (Par 4, 304 yards)

 This is one of those holes that just begs you to hit a stupid shot.
+It reminds me a bit of the short 12th hole at Chambers Bay.
 It’s only 304 yards, but you can’t see the green because of an outcropping and giant bunker.

 Gotta love the risk/reward aspect of this hole.